 Notes

-1 This is a compilation of the Associations Incorporation Regulations 1988 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 3 November 2006 of the Associations Incorporation Regulations 1988 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table